- Posting in the SAC

-No posters, banners or other informational signage may be attached to walls, doors, windows, light poles, or railings, without prior approval.
+No posters, banners or other informational signage may be attached to walls, doors, windows, light poles, or railings, or posted anywhere else in or around the SAC without prior approval.

 Flyers and promotional materials may not be placed on tables, chairs, counters, or anywhere else in dining and lounge areas within the SAC without written permission from the Director of the Student Activities Center.
 Abuse of this policy may result in the offending group or individual being charged for cleanup.

 Whenever possible, the use of easels will be used to hold all signage for reservations.
 All easels must be placed out of the main traffic pattern as to protect those patrons that are visually challenged.

 Banner space can be reserved through the Office of Student Involvement.
 Banner space can only be held for a maximum of two weeks at a time unless approved in writing.
 Contact the Office of Student Involvement if you have signage or banners that need to be displayed.